-Dr. Argenziano is Chief of Adult Cardiac Surgery.
+Dr. Argenziano is a cardiac surgeon with decades of experience as a leader in the field.
 Dr. Argenziano's surgical expertise includes valve repair, coronary bypass, and treatment of cardiac tumors and arrhythmias, as well as minimally invasive cardiac surgery.

-Dr. Takayama is co-director of the Aortic Center at Columbia focusing on endovascular and minimally-invasive aortic treatments.
+Dr. Takayama is Chief of Adult Cardiac Surgery.
+For years, he has led the Aortic Center at Columbia, focusing on endovascular and minimally-invasive aortic treatments.
 He also specializes in minimally-invasive mitral repair, septal myectomy for hypertropic cardiomyopathy as well as complex high-risk surgical procedures.